 Toiletries and Hygiene Products:

-There is a basket in the vestibule of St. James church for donations of toiletries.
-The request comes from Catholic Charities which is in need of items like shampoo, toothpaste, diapers etc. The items will be transferred to the Catholic Charities office in Ithaca.
+There is a basket in the vestibule of the church for donations of toiletries.
+The request comes from Catholic Charities which is in need of items like shampoo, toothpaste, diapers etc. The items will be transferred to the Catholic Charities Office in Ithaca.

 Cancer Services Program (Cortland and Tompkins Counties):